vrk-kpa/ytp-tools/api_ckan/README.md

 First you need to acquire a user account and an API key:

 1. Register to [alpha.avoindata.fi](https://alpha.avoindata.fi) (or try the direct link https://alpha.avoindata.fi/fi/user/register ).
-2. Login and go to your user profile via the top bar (or try the direct link [https://alpha.avoindata.fi/data/fi/user/YOUR_USERNAME](https://alpha.avoindata.fi/data/fi/user/) ).
+2. Login and go to your user profile via your name in the top bar.
 3. Copy-paste your private API key from the user profile.

 Then you can install the prequisites for the code examples: